Part 2: Bugs & Part 3: Disease are found below.

 We suggest treating soils in the late fall / early winter, and again in early spring, before the warm weather wakes up the varmints.
 Another application in late spring is useful as well as soon as you start experiencing bug issues.

-Now for the bugs.
+Now back to the bugs.

 The first bug attack on citrus in FL is often the black aphids.
 They attack the fresh new growth because it is so tender.
 The photo to the right is a good example of what you'll see:

 Best to apply in the mornings or early evening, and not in full sun because too much sun will heat the oil and "fry" the plant.
 Without treatment, the aphids suck the life out of any new growth and the leaves are useless as they don't finish forming.
+Every hour you wait, you're losing leaves!

 black aphids attack the tender new growth